Slmbyn/mern-quick-notes/README.md

 # How To Use This To Create MERN-Stack Projects in the Future:
 Here’s the process to create a new MERN-Stack project that starts with the infrastructure code:

-1. Clone the mern-infrastructure repo: git clone <url of mern-infrastructure> <name-of-project>
+1. Clone this repo: git clone <url of mern-infrastructure> <name-of-project>
 Note that the folder created will be same as <name-of-project> instead of mern-infrastructure

 2. cd <name-of-project>